What Exactly is A Derecho?

 "Falling debris is the most serious hazard posed by a derecho to those without shelter; cloud-to-ground lightning strikes are an additional hazard.
 Lie flat and face-down on low ground, protecting the back of your head with your arms.
 If possible, avoid trees; even relatively small branches can become lethal when blown by storm winds."

-They also offer an explanation as to why so many South Jersey residents lost power and why it may take a while for it to be restored:
+They also offer an explanation as to why so many South Jersey residents lost power during that storm two years ago and why it took so long for it to be restored:

 "...It is the vulnerability of overhead electric and communication lines to high winds and falling trees that makes derecho winds especially problematic in urban areas.
 In addition to posing a direct hazard to anyone caught below the falling lines, derecho damage to overhead electrical facilities sometimes results in massive, long-lasting power outages that can affect hundreds of thousands of people; in the worst events, power may not be restored for days.
 The complex and dense networks of overhead distribution lines --- and their proximity to large trees --- make urban and suburban areas especially vulnerable to significant derecho-induced electrical and communication outages.
 In addition, unlike the localized damage produced by a tornado, derecho damage may be widespread, with repairs requiring considerably more time and effort to accomplish." - NOAA

-The best way to be prepared for this fast-moving storm is to, quite plainly, pay attention to warnings and weather reports.
+The best way to be prepared for that type of fast-moving storm is to, quite plainly, pay attention to warnings and weather reports.

 Source: SPC.NOAA.GOV